kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 ➜  testmockk git:(main) ✗ ./gradlew lintKotlin

 > Task :app:lintKotlinAndroidTest FAILED
-.
-.
-.
+...
 BUILD FAILED in 671ms
 1 actionable task: 1 executed
 ```

-This is how to the same command run on both my local environment and Github Action.
+This shows the same command running on my local environment and **Github Action**.

-In the **lint** github action example above, it is much slower to run on Github then on my local machine ( 40s vs 1s ) and recommended to run it on local machine where possible, but when taking into account to checking out the exact commit, open the IDE, start gradle sync, run the lint and finally fix the lint.
+In the **lint** github action example above, it was much slower to run on Github then on my local machine ( 40s vs 1s ), but when taking into account to checking out the exact commit, open the IDE, start gradle sync, run the lint and finally fix the lint.
 The 40 seconds execution time is not so slow after all.

+However, it is a good practice to run those workflow locally before commit, because not all errors can be fixed automatically and everything is open and ready to run anyway.

 ![ktlint features](/assets/git/git-linter-features.png)